google/certificate-transparency/docs/Operation.md

 The Log configuration also includes the `etcd_reject_add_pending_threshold` config value (default 30000), which limits how many certificate chains can be pending (added, but not yet integrated) at once.
-This should be large enough to accomodate the maximum number of certificates that could arrive during a maximum-merge-delay (MMD) period, but not so large that an adversary spamming the Log could cause problems.
+This should be large enough to accommodate the maximum number of certificates that could arrive during a maximum-merge-delay (MMD) period, but not so large that an adversary spamming the Log could cause problems.